ManyRaindrops/Portfolio-Website/notes/html_basics.md

 2. Document titles are distinguished by the unique `<title>` tag and communicate the designated title of the page.
 3. The `viewport` meta tag enables the content to be rendered according to the size of the screen avilable and is instantiated by the `name` attribute combined with the `content` attribute.
 The `name` attribute can be used to instantiate other metadata bits such as author, description, and keywords.
 4. The stylesheet is the CSS file that modifies the appearance of the document.
 By linking it, it can be applied to that particular HTML document.
 It is a void element `<link>` instantited with the `rel` (relationship) and `href` (links) attributes.
 This element can be used to create various relations.
 5. Rel currently has 25 different values: https://html.spec.whatwg.org/multipage/links.html#linkTypes.
 Three main values for `rel` used here will be: stylesheet, icon (for the favicon), alternate (for various translations of the page), and canonical (for the main version of the page).
 See https://favicon.io/favicon-converter/ for favicons.
+6. `<base>` is used to identify the default URL for all related links, but it is not used ofen.

 ```HTML